 - ยผ cup mayonnaise

-- 1 tablespoon lemon juice, or white distilled vinegar
+- 1 tablespoon lemon juice, or white vinegar

 - ยผ teaspoon cayenne pepper